allyth/algorithms/README.md

 ## Problem 1 - tower_of_hanoi.py
-A recursive algorithm that for a given number n of disks prints the moves needed to move the disks from peg 0 to peg 2 in the circular, counter-clockwise, model (disks are only allowed to move in a counter-clockwise direction).
+A recursive algorithm that for a given number n of disks prints the moves needed to move the disks from peg 0 to peg 2 in a circular, counter-clockwise, model (disks are only allowed to move in a counter-clockwise direction).
 As a variation, the print statements were commented, so the moves aren't printed, but instead a count of moves is returned.

 Run it with:
 ```